profdiggity/vibe-crap/README.md

 ## ⚠️ Disclaimer

 Vibe Crap is for educational and entertainment purposes only.
 Do not deploy it in production, do not embed it on client projects, and do not take it seriously.
 Unless you want to learn what pain feels like in HTML, CSS, and JS.
-Vibe Crap can eat up your memory and freeze your browser even though there are purposeful guard rails added to mitigate that behavior.
+Vibe Crap can eat up your memory and freeze your browser even though there are purposeful guard rails added to mitigate against that behavior.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.